-Associate Dean for Graduate Education; Professor, Department of Mathematics
+TO: Prof. Dr. Dan Knopf, University of Texas, Austin; Associate Dean for Graduate Education; Professor, Department of Mathematics

-Second email: 20 July 2022 at 1:08 PM
+*Second email: 20 July 2022 at 1:08 PM (updated)

-Dear Dean Dan Knopf:
+Dear Prof. Dr. and Dean Dan Knopf:

-Just because I know you handle the abstractions of Ricci flows and the realities of getting students inspired to go on and achieve and contribute, possibly great things, I wrote my first note back on July 7.
+Just because I know you handle the abstractions of Ricci flows and the realities of getting students inspired to go on and achieve and contribute (possibly great things), I wrote my first note back on July 7.

 May I further correspond with you?
 Thank you very much.